GRDI-GenARCC/tutorials-and-workshops/Conda/README.md

 - Conda can be installed by any user into their own userspace (**you don't need admin rights**).
 This provides maximum control to users over their Conda installation.
-- You can quickly install any version of a software without worrying about dependencies conflict with other software and/or other users' configurations
+- You can quickly install any version of a software without worrying about dependency conflicts with other software and/or other users' configurations
 - You can have multiple environments. *e.g.* One for each of your projects or pipelines.
 - You can easily export and import Conda environments from other users to replicate an environment.